 The club I represent is interested in converting to the GHIN handicap system.

-Please contact Aaron Skoviera at the FSGA office, he will be able to provide you with the information you need to convert to the GHIN handicap system and be a full member club of the FSGA.
-Our number is 813.632.3742.
+Please contact Aaron Skoviera at the FSGA office, and he will be able to provide you with the information you need to convert to the GHIN handicap system and be a full member club of the FSGA.
+The number is 813.632.3742.